doctor-phil/network/README.md

 # network

 ## Project Description
   This project aims to provide a library of services for network related activities.
+The directed_graph.c file implements a directed graph and can represent node adjacncies in both the adjacency list and adjacency matrix representations.
+Dijkstra's shortest path and Floyd-Warshall's all pairs shortest paths algorithms have been implemented.
+In addiiton, reading adjacency matrix files to build the directed graph structure is also supported.

 This package contains 4 files, not including this README.
 One is the Makefile which contains the compilation directive for the C program.